ai-dock/base-image/README.md

 ### Storage Monitor

-This service detects changes to files in `$WORKSPACE_STORAGE` and creates symbolic links to the application directories defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`
+This service detects changes to files in `$WORKSPACE/storage` and creates symbolic links to the application directories defined in `/opt/ai-dock/storage_monitor/etc/mappings.sh`

 ## Open Ports